Policy Statement and Purpose:

 2. Any individual or group, including employees, students and contracted vendors, seeking to operate a UAS on university property, or anywhere on behalf of PLU, is responsible for obtaining all required documentation and approvals for compliance with FAA regulations to include Small UAS Rule (Part 107), federal and state laws, and university policies.
 All requests for UAS use on PLU property or on behalf of PLU must be submitted in accordance with PLU’s UAS (Drone) Use Approval Process.

-3. The university’s office of Risk Management, in conjunction with the Marketing and Communications Division and Campus Safety Department, shall be responsible for university policy, approvals, and instructions regarding UAS use on or above university property, and for UAS use pursuant to university employment and academic/research programs.
+3. The university’s department of Risk Services, in conjunction with the Marketing and Communications Division and Campus Safety Department, shall be responsible for university policy, approvals, and instructions regarding UAS use on or above university property, and for UAS use pursuant to university employment and academic/research programs.

-4. Private/Hobbyist use for educational purposes on or above university property, or elsewhere on behalf of the university, must be approved in advance through the office of Risk Management to ensure compliance and insurance coverage.
+4. Private/Hobbyist use for educational purposes on or above university property, or elsewhere on behalf of the university, must be approved in advance through the department of Risk Services to ensure compliance and insurance coverage.

 5. Private/Hobbyist use of UAS and model aircraft for personal use on or above university property is not permitted.

-6. Commercial use on or above university property, or elsewhere on behalf of the university, must be approved in advance through the office of Risk Management to ensure compliance and insurance coverage.
+6. Commercial use on or above university property, or elsewhere on behalf of the university, must be approved in advance through the department of Risk Services to ensure compliance and insurance coverage.

 7. UAS shall be operated in a responsible manner and shall not create a hazard to university property, the university community, or the public at any time.